DannyLuna17/BulletDroid2/README.md

 • Config management and editing
 • CustomInputs support
 • Hits DB with search, filters, and export
-• Wordlist management with type selection
+• Wordlist management with standard and custom wordlist types (regex and separator based parsing)
 • Proxy testing with concurrency control and periodic persistence
 • Foreground service + notifications on Android
 • Modern UI using Geist